-The police often treat any noncooperation with the arrest process as a separate offense of interfering or resisting a police officer.
-For example, if you "go limp," some law enforcement agencies will add the additional charge of "resisting arrest," which may prevent your release on citation or result in higher bail.
-If the police believe that you have used force or threat of force to resist arrest, they will often charge you with "felony resisting arrest," an even more serious charge.
-And if protesters chain themselves together or to another structure or object that will be treated as resisting arrest in some jurisdictions.
+The LAPD often treats any noncooperation with the arrest process as a separate offense of interfering or resisting a police officer under Penal Code Section 148.

+For example, if you "go limp," LAPD will sometimes add the additional charge of "misdemeanor resisting arrest," which may prevent your release on citation or result in higher bail.
+If the police believe that you have used force or threat of force to resist arrest, they will often charge you with "felony resisting arrest", an even more serious charge.
+And if protesters chain themselves together or to another structure or object, the LAPD is even more likely to add the charge of resisting arrest because they must secure the services of their "cutter" to cut the protesters free from one another or from whatever object or structure they have chained themselves to.